uwidev/life-disciplines-projects/600 Resources/Philosophy - How to Approach LDP.md

 > Do not perfect one component and neglect to work on the rest.
 Do not go deep without confirming the truth.
 Do not put all your eggs in one basket.

 Most of your work can be thought of as [[Systems Thinking|Systems]].
-The various elements of your work multiply with each other, creating emergence and dynamics.
+The various elements of your work multiply with each other, creating emergence and [[Dynamics]].

 > "The whole is greater than the sum of the parts."
 > — <cite>Aristotle</cite>